 GRANT metabase_actions TO metabase;

-Privileges to enable model caching
+Privileges to enable model persistence

-Model caching lets Metabase save query results to a specific schema in your database.
+Model persistence lets Metabase save query results to a specific schema in your database.
 Metabase’s database user will need the CREATE privilege to set up the dedicated schema for model caching, as well as write access (INSERT, UPDATE, DELETE) to that schema.

 In addition to the minimum database privileges:

-• Create a new role called metabase_model_caching.
+• Create a new role called metabase_model_persistence.

 • Give the role CREATE access to the database.

-CREATE ROLE metabase_model_caching WITH LOGIN;
+CREATE ROLE metabase_model_persistence WITH LOGIN;

 -- If you don't want to give CREATE access to your database,

-GRANT CREATE ON "database" TO metabase_model_caching;
+GRANT CREATE ON "database" TO metabase_model_persistence;

-GRANT USAGE ON "your_schema" TO metabase_model_caching;
+GRANT USAGE ON "your_schema" TO metabase_model_persistence;

 -- Grant role to the metabase user.

-GRANT metabase_model_caching TO metabase;
+GRANT metabase_model_persistence TO metabase;

 Privileges to enable uploads